 Figure 7-3.
 Daily Estimated Volumes vs. Observed Counts

-Hourly Data from GDOT’s permanent count stations were aggregated to match the model’s five time period assignments.This comparison is provided in Table 7-8 and shows the model estimated volumes match period-level counts reasonably well.
-The model does appear to be underestimating travel in the evening/late night time period as evidenced by the volume-to-count ratio of 0.79 for that time period.
+Hourly data from GDOT’s permanent count stations were aggregated to match the model’s five time period assignments.This comparison is provided in Table 7-8 and shows the model estimated volumes match period-level counts reasonably well.
+The model does appear to be underestimating travel in the evening period as evidenced by the volume-to-count ratio of 0.79 for that time period.
 However, it should be noted that there were only 78 permanent count stations which makes it difficult to draw concrete conclusions that warrant modifications to the model.
 Scatterplots for each time period were also prepared and are provided in Figures 7-4 through 7-8.

 Table 7-8 Highway Validation Statistics by Time of Day